 }

-Each resource accessing files calls FileManager::GetPath() to get proper path for the filenames and stores in separate member data.
+Each resource accessing files calls FileManager::FindPath() to get proper path for the filenames and stores in separate member data.
 This happens during resource setting mode so that it can be shown in the GUI if we decide to show full path filename in the GUI panel.

 Question: Do we want to show full path in the GUI panel?
 In this way users know exact location the file will be loaded or written out.
 We don’t want to save full path when it is written to file or show in Show Script for making script sharing easier.

+Solution: Do not show absolute path.
+Show absolute path as the text edit box hint if possible.

 File path/name handling

 During the startup of GMAT, FileManager instance is created from the GmatApp and the steps from current implementation above should happen except the first step.
-In the first step the FileManager gets application directory and sets as bin directory and same for the GMAT working directory.
+In the FileManager constructor, it gets application directory and sets as bin directory.
+Another change will be that the Moderator sets GMAT working directory when new script is read, so that new GMAT working directory is used in the search path.

 During the resource setting mode or initialization, each resource accessing file queries FileManager for full path for the file type such as OUTPUT_PATH or DE_PATH.
-In current implementation, it calls FileManager::GetPathname() for getting full absolute file path but in new implementation it calls the new method FileManager::FindPath() to get proper path based on the path search order.
+In current implementation, it calls FileManager::GetPathname() for getting full absolute file path but in the new implementation it calls the new method FileManager::FindPath() to get proper path based on the path search order.

 Table of Sample Default Resource Filename